Return to the main TTYtter page

 recover from these errors and automatically try again.

-Fatal errors are raised immediately and the library does not receive
+Fatal errors are raised immediately and the extension does not receive

 notification for technical reasons.
 Default behaviour is to print the error